 For our road trip we used Google maps with the option to avoid highways.
 We discovered that in some parts of our journey we lost our phone connection, but that was ok with us.
+You may want to download the directions and maps as a backup in case you need help.
 We started off from Silicon Valley and our goal was to enjoy the ride and not be stressed about when we reach Carmel.
 Typically, you can reach Carmel in about 90 minutes when you travel via highway 101 that runs like a deep, ugly gash through these verdant towns.
 The highway experience totally robs you of a delightful drive through these towns to discover and savor new vistas, food and wine along the way.

 Our first stop was Gilroy.
 For the first time I saw the Uvas river that flows through this region.
 We stopped at a vista point and watched a fly-fisher lost to the world of fishing.
 Now, this is not a common sight in the humdrum of our lives in Silicon Valley.

 We hopped back to our car and continued driving through Gilroy.
 The road looked kind of familiar to me.
 I suddenly realized we were on a road where a bunch of wineries are located.
 In the past I had traveled to this part of Gilroy after exiting highway 101.
 I had not traveled to Gilroy using the back roads and that is why I did not recognize the road right away.
 We made a quick stop at Kirigin Cellars and tried a flight of red and white wines.
 The wine tasting at Kirigin Cellars are free.

 After that pleasant break at Kirigin we got into our car and bowled along a narrow and winding road flanked by thick vegetation on either side.
 We drove past Mount Madonna County Park and descended into Watsonville, which is famous for its fruits and vegetables.
 We drove through mile after mile of farmland growing berries, apples and other crops.